-CMHC/SCHL Premium Calculator
+CMHC Premium Calculator

-Estimate the cost of CMHC/SCHL mortgage insurance and see how it affects your mortgage payments, with interactive charts.
+Estimate the cost of CMHC mortgage insurance and see how it affects your mortgage payments, with interactive charts.
 This calculator applies current Canadian insurance rules, including minimum down payments, amortization limits, provincial taxes, and the long-term cost of financing the insurance premium.

 Purchase price